Solexplorer/PyStealer/README.md

 `pip install RandomWords`

+Run the python script as per the following:

+`python PySteal.py`

 Make sure to have a project id from INFURA, it's used to check for ETH balances.

 Get the PROJECT ID from: [INFURA](https://infura.io/)